dcodev1702/rsyslog_dynamic_data/README.md

 # RSyslog Protocol::Port ID Solution with Azure Monitor Agent (AMA)

 ## Overview
-This solution enables a centralized syslog collector to identify which organization (client) sent each message by automatically adding protocol and port information to syslog entries.
-Messages include separate protocol and port fields (e.g., `udp 514`, `tcp 10514`) and are forwarded to Azure Monitor Agent for ingestion into Azure Log Analytics with full client identification.
+This solution enables a centralized syslog collector to identify which organization (client) sent each message by automatically adding protocol, port, and organization information to syslog entries.
+Messages include separate protocol and port fields (e.g., `udp 514 ORG1`, `tcp 10514 ORG4`) and are prepended to the SyslogMessage (column) and then on to Azure Monitor Agent for ingestion into Azure Log Analytics with full client and collector identification.

 ## Problem Statement
 When multiple organizations send syslog data to a central collector on different ports, there was no way to identify which organization sent each message once it reached Azure Log Analytics.
 The solution needed to work within strict operational constraints while preserving original client metadata.

 ## Executive Summary
 This RSyslog solution addresses enterprise syslog aggregation challenges by implementing protocol and port identification without compromising existing Azure Monitor Agent integrations.
-The solution operates entirely in memory, preserves client hostnames, and maintains full compatibility with existing AMA configurations through an innovative intermediate templating approach that works around RSyslog v8.23 read-only variable limitations.
+The solution operates entirely in memory, preserves client hostnames, and maintains full compatibility with existing AMA configurations through an intermediate templating approach that works around RSyslog v8.23 read-only variable limitations.

 **Key Business Value:**
 - **Multi-tenant log separation** - Clear identification of message sources in consolidated logs